Rodrigo González de Lara: Governing the Asturias (1112–1130)

 Rodrigo González de Lara first appears holding a fief (tenencia) from the crown on 29 February 1112, when he was governing all the Cantabrian region south of the river Miera, the valley of Mena, and Asturias de Santillana, formerly held by his cousin Rodrigo Muñoz.
 By 1119 he was ruling the Trasmiera, the region north of the Miera, which up until then had also been held by Rodrigo Muñoz.
 He is not recorded there after 1120, by which time his rule had extended westward over Aguilar de Campoo.
 At the same time he first appeared as governing "in Castile" (in castella), probably a reference to Old Castile; certainly he was not governing all of Castile.
 There are references to a "Count Rodrigo" governing Castile as early as 9 May 1112, but this may be Rodrigo Muñoz.

 By 13 April 1121 Rodrigo was a count.
 In 1122 he made a donation to the Benedictine monastery of Santa María de Piasca.
 Sometime before 1122 Rodrigo married Sancha (born c.1101), a daughter of Alfonso VI and his fourth wife Isabel.
-She bore him three daughters: Elvira, Sancha, and Urraca.
+They had three daughters: Elvira, Sancha, and Urraca.

 Rodrigo confirmed a total of fifteen royal charters during Urraca's reign.
 It was during the final six years of Urraca's reign, a period of general peace, that Rodrigo held power in the Kingdom of León.
 As early as 1120 he was governing Liébana, and by 1122 he was also governing Nángulo, Piedras Negras, and the Tierra de Campos.
 By 1125 he was ruling Pernía as well.
 A private document dated 17 June 1126 refers to both Rodrigo and Pedro as holding Lara, Campos, and Asturias de Santillana, seemingly jointly.
 Their rule in none of these places can be traced after Urraca's death.
 On 10 May 1125 at Sahagún, Rodrigo and the queen made a joint donation of the monastery at Vega to the Order of Fontevraud.
 His wife Sancha was dead by that time, and Urraca, their youngest daughter, was put in the custody of Sancha Raimúndez, the king's sister.